Mission Statement

 ADI projects have included research and publication in the areas of:

-- Pre- and post-Impressionist paintings from Europe and the United States
+- pre- and post-Impressionist paintings of Europe and the United States

-- European and American art of the early and mid-20th century
+- Modern European and American art of the early and mid- 20th century

 - Contemporary American and British landscape painting

-ADI holds more than 400 specialized art/art history books and rare prints.
-ADI is based in Manassas, VA, which is near the resources of several major university libraries and archives, e.g., the Library of Congress, National Gallery of Art, and the Arthur M. Sackler and Freer Gallery of Art: the National Museums of Asian Art at the Smithsonian Institution in Washington, D.C.
-ADI presently includes five researchers.
+ADI holds library and archival resources of more than 300 specialized art books and rare prints.
+ADI is based in Northern Virginia, outside of Washington, D.C., with access to the resources of several major university libraries and archives, the Library of Congress, National Gallery of Art, and The Arthur M. Sackler and Freer Gallery of Art: the National Museums of Asian Art at the Smithsonian Institution in Washington, D.C.
+ADI presently includes five researchers, including two able to conduct research in the Chinese language, and access to researchers and consultants in China and Taiwan.